PSYCHO SANTA STORY

 (first written on this website in 2008, amended in 2014, 2017, and amend still in 2020)

-On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, the term “Psycho Santa” was penned.
-This term represents a fan that on that day wore a Santa Claus suit and with signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles.
-I was that “santa” and they were my signs, my bell, my suit, and yes I was trying about 3 years during such a time, and before, to obtain Don Felder’s autograph.
+On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, along with some pre-painted signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some very rare European album pressings and other rare items of memorabilia.

-Its been almost 25 years since such the event took place.
-It’s time to put this story to some rest and move on past it.
+However now, after almost 25 years, it’s time to put this story to some rest and move on past it.
 Without going into all the full details over and over again, here is basically my detail of what happened and why: